sn99/grachical-tic-tac-toe/README.md

 A graphical tic-tac-toe game written in Rust

-### This branch uses ggez Rust library for now (The main branch may or may not use ggez)
+### This branch uses piston Rust library for now (The main branch may or may not use piston)